Our History

 The American and Chinese team was assembled.
 The principle members of the original 62 member research team and their positions at that time were:

-Dr. Qiao has formed the Chinese Consortium for the Study and Prevention of Cervical Cancer which has members throughout China.
+Dr. Qiao formed the Chinese Consortium for the Study and Prevention of Cervical Cancer which has members throughout China.
 The Health Ministry in China has published guidelines for the prevention of cervical cancer based significantly on our prior work in collaboration with Dr Qiao.
-In 2006 we established a new research collaboration with Peking University Shenzhen Hospital to work in Southern China.
-Beginning in 2009 we developed a collaboration with BGI Shenzhen (the largest sequencing facility in the world) and together we have significantly improved self-collection, developed a new HPV next generation sequencing assay and now have developed a community based model to enable large screening efforts to reach the people most in need.
-We continue our studies in China as well as other countries to explore ways to further our mission of prevention, buoyed by our past success.
+In 2007 we established a new research collaboration with Peking University Shenzhen Hospital to work in Southern China.
+This began 18 years of work with Professor Ruifang Wu and her team and resulted in many of our most important contributions to the field of cervical cancer prevention.
+Beginning in 2009 we developed a collaboration with BGI Shenzhen (the largest sequencing facility in the world) and together we have significantly improved self-collection, developed a new HPV next generation sequencing assay and now have developed a community based model, and an internet model to enable large screening efforts to reach the people most in need.
+Along with our almost 30 year presence in China, we worked 2 years in the Dominican Republic, 3 years in Peru, 7 years in Mexico, and have enjoyed collaborations in multiple US and international projects.
+We continue our studies to explore ways to further our mission of prevention, buoyed by our past success.